Tug & Barge Accidents

 When an crewman is seriously injured in a tug, barge, or tow boat accident, the vessel owner and employer, in most instances, immediately begin to employ sophisticated claims handling techniques to limit the amount of medical expenses and damages they may have to pay the injured seaman.
 In many cases, the insurance representative or “nurse claims manager” works to steer the injured crewman to doctors who are against surgeries or expensive medical care, even when those surgeries are being recommended by the crewman’s other treating physicians.
 The insurance companies may attempt to get a release for duty for a seaman before he has reached maximum medical cure, or a release for duty that exceeds the crewman’s physical limitations.
 It is important for a seriously injured seaman to have an experienced maritime lawyer on his side to make sure that his rights are being fully protected and to ensure that the injured crewman gets the medical care to which he is fully entitled.

-Stacey & Jacobsen, LLP is always on the side of the injured crewman.
+Stacey & Jacobsen, PLLC is always on the side of the injured crewman.
 They never represent the employer, vessel owner or their insurance companies.
 Their practice focuses on representing injured seamen, and lawyers in the firm have over 75 years of collective experience litigating maritime injury claims.

-Stacey & Jacobsen, LLP has handled cases against some of the biggest tug and tow boat companies in the nation, including, Crowley, Foss, Dunlap, Brusco, Manson Construction, General Construction, and others.
-Stacey & Jacobsen, LLP’s verdicts and settlements in past maritime cases of all types gives their clients confidence that their lawyers have the experience necessary to protect their rights and get them full compensation for their injuries.
+Stacey & Jacobsen, PLLC has handled cases against some of the biggest tug and tow boat companies in the nation, including, Crowley, Foss, Dunlap, Brusco, Manson Construction, General Construction, and others.
+Stacey & Jacobsen, PLLC’s verdicts and settlements in past maritime cases of all types gives their clients confidence that their lawyers have the experience necessary to protect their rights and get them full compensation for their injuries.

-If you have questions about your rights to compensation under the Jones Act for injuries that have occurred on a tug, barge, or tow boat, contact Stacey & Jacobsen, LLP for a free initial consultation.
+If you have questions about your rights to compensation under the Jones Act for injuries that have occurred on a tug, barge, or tow boat, contact Stacey & Jacobsen, PLLC for a free initial consultation.
 The Jones Act is your right and it’s the law.